 - Opportunities (including teaching / demonstrating)

-There is also a question about overall satisfaction with the quality of research degree experience, expectation relating to completion of research degree and motivations.
+There is also a question about overall satisfaction with the quality of research degree experience, expectation relating to the completion of research degree and motivations.
 Respondents can provide qualitative feedback on any of the thematic areas, or on general enjoyment of the course, and areas that would improve their experience.
 Respondents are also asked about their motivations for studying their course.
-Respondents can choose to provide demographic details which may help analysis of groups of students with specific characteristics (e.g. age, disability, ethnicity), or relating to stage of research degree study.
+Respondents can choose to provide demographic details which may help analysis of groups of students with specific characteristics (e.g. age, disability, ethnicity), or relating to the stage of research degree study.
 The University may choose to add institutional questions, for example relating to perceptions of equality and diversity.